 To start the enrollment process, please visit www.sd113a.org.
-The information required includes name of the person enrolling the student, the name of the student, the statement of the person enrolling the student that he or she has legal custody of the student, that he or she resides at the stated address in the district, and that the student resides with the person at that address.
+"As part of the enrollment process, you will be required to provide certain information and documentation including to establish residency in the District.
+Only students who are residents of the District may attend a District school without a tuition charge, except as otherwise provided in Board policy or State law."
 Be advised that pursuant to 105 ILCS 5/10-20.12b, "a person who knowingly or willfully presents to any school district any false information regarding the residency of a pupil for the purpose of enabling that pupil to attend any school in that district without payment of a nonresident tuition charge shall be guilty of a Class C misdemeanor."